m4r35n357/VisualOptimizers/README.md

 ## "Global" Optimization

-A common feature of particle or "swarm-based" methods is an _exploration_ phase followed by a _refinement_ phase (in practice the transition is a gradual process).
+A common feature of particle-based methods is an _exploration_ phase followed by a _refinement_ phase (in practice the transition is a gradual process).
 Refinement is _not_ the same as convergence; you get what you are given after a specified number of iterations!
 Another way of looking at it is that the initial search domain is shrunk by a large factor, concentrating the search agents into a relatively small volume around a _potential_ minimum.
 In any case, this refinement stage makes it harder to jump out of a stubborn local minimum.

 I have adapted the Nelder-Mead method to do a series of random runs, while keeping the best result, and accounting for total number of function evaluations.
-The size of the initial simplex is set to a large value, and the "adaptive" setting is used for 8D and above; this setup works surprisingly well as a global optimizer!
+The size of the initial simplex is set to a large value, and the _adaptive_ setting is used for 8D and above; this setup works rather well as a global optimizer!

-The random exploration is not limited by any refinement process so global minima are always accessible, even if not actually reached within the set limits.
+This is because the random exploration is not limited by any refinement process so global minima are always potentially accessible, even if not actually reached within the set limits.

-The comparisons are _roughly_ equivalent in that the number of Nelder-Mead evaluations is set roughly to (agents) x (iterations), which is a good approximation to the number of evaluations used by the "swarm-based" optimizers.
+The comparisons are _roughly_ equivalent in that the number of Nelder-Mead evaluations is set roughly to (agents) x (iterations), which is a good approximation to the number of evaluations used by the particle-based optimizers.
 Do your own experiments!

 ## "multi-stats" script

-Runs the "stats" script many times for all algorithms (except random) for a single model, to help even out the typically large fluctuations in results from run to run, and get a more realistic view on comparative performance of the algorithms.
+Runs the "stats" script multiple times for all algorithms against a single model, to help even out the typically large fluctuations in results from run to run, and get a more realistic view on comparative performance of the algorithms.

 Parameter | Meaning
 ----------|-----------